-Additional funding streams will be needed to operate an enhanced Rental Assistance Program.
+An enhanced Rental Assistance Program will require additional funding streams.
 The City Council could annually as part of the Budget process fund the program with General Fund revenues.
 Staff believes the program would cost between \$2 -\$3 million annually to make a significant impact.
-Another idea is to place ballot measures that, if approved, would 1) increase the City's Transient Occupancy Tax (TOT) from 10% to 14%, which would generate new annual General Fund revenue of approximately \$1.25 million, and 2) a new tax of 1-2% on all current and future residential rents that would be used exclusively to fund Rental Assistance in Pomona.
+Another idea is to place ballot measures that, if approved, would 1) increase the City's Transitory Occupancy Tax (TOT) from 10% to 14%, which would generate new annual General Fund revenue of approximately \$1.25 million, and 2) a new tax of 1-2% on all current and future residential rents that would be used exclusively to fund Rental Assistance in Pomona.
 This is a very new idea; therefore, revenue estimates are not yet available.
 To do so will be a complex exercise.
 If this concept is of interest to the Council, staff and consultants will conduct the needed research